 Physical Therapy, Occupational Therapy and Speech Therapy at Special Strides costs $150/45 minutes.
 Adaptive riding costs $75/45 minutes.
-Therapeutic carriage driving costs $80/lesson.
-Equine facilitated learning (EFL) costs $75/45 minutes.
-Therapy sessions are partially subsidized by the ongoing, intensive fundraising efforts.
-We also provide financial assistance annually to some of our patients and riders.
+Equine facilitated learning (EFL) costs $60/45 minutes.
+We provide financial assistance annually to clients and riders who have made application.
 It is our mission to be able to provide all individuals who are in need of our services with assistance.
-In 2019, $130,000 has been granted to over 70 clients/riders in financial aid through the Steven Werthan Memorial Scholarship Fund.
+In 2022 $120,00 has been granted to over 60 clients/riders in financial aid through the Steven Werthan Memorial Scholarship Fund.

 What are the operating hours of Special Strides?

 Special Strides runs throughout the year rain or shine.
 The only exceptions being extremes of temperature.
 We provide services Monday through Thursday and Saturday.